10X Chromium Epi ATAC

 Profiling of chromatin accessibility at the single cell level.

-We offer a 10X Genomics Assay for Transposase-Accessible Chromatin using sequencing (ATAC-seq) which can be used to analyze genome-wide chromatin accessibility in 500-10,000 cells in a single sample.
-ATAC-seq can be used to study accessibility at transcription factor motif sites and thus, can give an understanding of regulation of gene expression.
-Using the 10X Genomics Epi ATAC kit, the nuclei are transposed in a bulk solution and subsequently partitioned into a Gel Beads-in-emulsion (GEMs) using a microfluidic chip.
-Employing a pool of approximately 750,000 10x Barcodes, the transposed DNA of each nucleus is uniquely indexed.
-Following library generation and sequencing, the 10x Barcode is used to assign individual reads to individual nuclei.
+We offer the 10X Genomics Assay for Transposase-Accessible Chromatin using sequencing (ATAC-seq) which can be used to analyze genome-wide chromatin accessibility in 500-10,000 cells from a single sample.
+ATAC-seq can be used to study accessibility at transcription factor motif sites and can thus help us understand the regulation of gene expression.

 Compatible sample types